HaranK007/TokenTix/README.md

 # TOKENTIX

-Welcome to TokenTix, the cutting-edge solution for seamless ticket booking and event hosting platform bridging web2 and web3 users by leveraging Solana blockchain technology.
+Welcome to TokenTix, the cutting-edge solution for seamless ticket booking and event registeration platform bridging web2 and web3 users by leveraging Solana blockchain technology.

 For more details, please visit the [TokenTix website](https://c-hack-submission.vercel.app/).